AaronWatters/H5Gizmos/doc/GizmoLink/PortForwarding.md

 ```

 To access a node that is appropriate for running non-trivial computations
-the research might use `srun` to allocate a compute node, like this:
+the researcher might use `srun` to allocate a compute node, like this:
 ```
 rusty$ srun -N1 --pty bash -i
 worker$ uname -a